MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ## Deploy policy

-After creating one or more Azure AD groups that contain devices managed by Microsoft Defender for Endpoint, you can create and deploy the following policies for security settings management to those groups.
+After creating one or more Microsoft Entra groups that contain devices managed by Microsoft Defender for Endpoint, you can create and deploy the following policies for security settings management to those groups.
 The policies and profiles available vary by platform.

 For the list of policy and profile combinations supported for security settings management, see the chart in [Which solution should I use?](#which-solution-should-i-use) earlier in this article.